web3-authn/tatchi/docs/zk-email-recovery.md

 - The Worker’s `email` handler:
   - Normalizes the message into a JSON payload.
   - Parses the NEAR `account_id` from the subject / headers.
-  - Calls `AuthService.recoverAccountFromEmailDKIMVerifier` to invoke the per‑account `EmailRecoverer` contract.
+  - Calls `AuthService.emailRecovery.requestEncryptedEmailVerification` to invoke the global `EmailDKIMVerifier` contract over an encrypted email blob.
-- The `EmailRecoverer` contract and `EmailDKIMVerifier` handle DKIM proof verification and account recovery logic.
+- The `EmailDKIMVerifier` contract and per‑account `EmailRecoverer` handle DKIM proof verification and account recovery logic.
 - The zk‑email path (proofs to a ZkEmailVerifier) is **not implemented yet**; helper stubs are in place.

 ---